Emmanuel-Benjamin00/hall-booking/README.md

 # HALL Booking
 All endpoints are list below, you can use the postman documentation for more clear output.

-Please check the postman documentation link below https://documenter.getpostman.com/view/30441359/2s9YR6cFHH
+Please check the postman documentation link - https://documenter.getpostman.com/view/30441359/2s9YR6cFHH

 This is a Hall Booking API.